 Subject: Computer Science

-We aim to deliver a high-quality computing curriculum that will equip our pupils to use computational thinking and creativity, this will enable them to see, understand and be part of change across the world in future generations.
-There are 3 main areas of computer science Engineering and Technology, Mathematics and Logic and Science which together solve problems to build solutions linking both natural and artificial systems.
+Computing is at the heart of everything we do in modern day life.
+In Computer Science we will deliver a high-quality computing curriculum that will equip our pupils to use computational thinking and creativity, this will enable them to see, understand and be part of change across the world in future generations.
+There are 3 main strands of computer science Engineering and Technology, Mathematics and Logic and Science which together solve problems to build solutions linking both natural and artificial systems.
 Building on this knowledge and understanding, pupils are able to create programs, systems and content using IT in the classroom.

 Programmes of Study